 Sweet potatoes grow from root sprouts and thrive well, even in dire conditions.
 They’re not very picky with the type of soil as long as they’re planted in warm weather with lots of rain.
 They can’t tolerate frost, though, so make sure to plant them under full sun.

-Once they’re ready for harvest, sweet potatoes can simply be boiled or transformed into a great variety of both sweet and savory dishes.
+Once they’re ready for harvest, you can simply boil your sweet potatoes or transform them into a variety of both sweet and savory dishes.

 Kale is a hardy plant that comes in many varieties and colors.
-It can tolerate some mild frost and grows well in the colder months of spring and autumn.
+This superfood can tolerate some mild frost and grows well in the colder months of spring and autumn.
 You can eat it raw, add it to savory dishes, or dehydrate it into some yummy kale chips.

-Planting radishes for your survival garden comes with a lot of benefits.
+Another food to grow in your survival garden is radish.
+Planting this comes with a lot of benefits.

 First, all parts of the radish are edible—roots, leaves, and even the seeds.
-Next, they grow pretty fast.
+Next, this plant grows pretty fast.
 In about 4-5 weeks, you’ll have yourself some crunchy radishes that you can add to stews or salads.
 They’re quite easy to grow, too.
 Radishes thrive well in the cooler seasons.
 If you want to produce larger roots, expose them to a lot of sun.
 Radishes contain significant amounts of vitamin C, which keeps your immune system in tip-top shape.

-A beet’s distinctive red hue makes it an attractive addition to your survival garden.
-Betanin, the compound that causes a beet’s bright red color has been used as natural food coloring for centuries.
+A beet’s distinctive red hue makes it an attractive food to grow in your survival garden.
+Betanin, the compound that causes its bright red color, has been used as natural food coloring for centuries.

 But that’s not the only thing beets are good for.

-These root veggies are a good source of hydration as they are composed of 88% water.
+These root veggies are a fine source of hydration as they are composed of 88% water.
 A gram contains approximately 43 calories, making them really good energy sources.
-Aside from that, they’re also a good source of folate, manganese, and potassium.
+Aside from that, they’re also a source of folate, manganese, and potassium.

 Beets can be eaten raw, boiled, or roasted.
 The young ones can add a splash of color to any dish, especially when added to salads.
-Growing them is fairly easy, too.
-Beets can be grown in pots, so they’re ideal if you want to try your hand at container gardening.
-Plant them in the spring for best results.
+It’s fairly easy to cultivate them, too.
+Because beets can be grown in pots, they’re ideal container garden plants.
+Plant them in the spring for the best results.

-Beets grow well in nutrient-rich soil with a pH of around 6.5-7.
-It loves a lot of water, so make sure to water them regularly to keep the roots nice and tender.
-Here are the full steps to growing gorgeous beets in containers.
+Beets thrive in nutrient-rich soil with a pH of around 6.5-7.
+They love H2O, so water them regularly to keep their roots nice and tender.
+Here are the full steps to growing beets in containers.

 Who doesn’t love some good old asparagus?
 This hardy perennial vegetable is a staple in many soups, stews, and a bunch of other dishes.
-These shoots are very nutritious; they’re rich in vitamin K which helps in proper blood clotting, folate for healthy cell production, and iron to improve the blood’s oxygen capacity.
+These shoots are extremely nutritious—they’re rich in vitamin K, which helps in proper blood clotting, folate for healthy cell production, and iron to improve the blood’s oxygen capacity.
 Asparagus is also noted for its natural diuretic effects.

-Growing this tasty and healthy veggie is pretty easy, too.
-Simply dig a trench, lay your asparagus crowns at least 15 inches apart, and then cover them with a nice layer of soil.
+This is one food to grow in your survival garden not just because it’s tasty and healthy.
+Planting it is also pretty simple.
+Just dig a trench, lay your asparagus crowns at least 15 inches apart, and then cover them with a nice layer of soil.
 Check out the full steps here.
-Harvest them young, so that the shoots are still nice and tender.
+Harvest them young, so that the shoots will still be nice and tender.

 You know what’s better than raw cauliflower?
 The dozens of savory and filling dishes that you can do with it, of course!

-You can make an entire cookbook out of cauliflower and for that reason, it deserves a spot in your survival garden.
-Aside from that, cauliflower is low in calories and is chock-full of vitamin C, vitamin K, vitamin B6, and folate.
+You can make an entire cookbook out of cauliflower, and for that reason, it’s one of the best food to grow in your garden.
+Aside from that, cauliflower is low in calories and is chock-full of folate and vitamins C, K, and B6.
 The plant comes in Italian, Asian, and Northern European varieties.
 Other variants come in different colors, too.

-What makes cabbage a good addition to your garden is that there’s a lot that you can do with it.
+What makes cabbage a worthy addition to your list of food to grow in your survival garden is that there’s a lot you can do with it.
 It’s been used as a herbal medicine for many centuries.
 If you’ve got a surplus, you can ferment cabbages and turn them into some good sauerkraut.

-Like its close cousin the cauliflower, cabbage is rich in vitamin C and K, as well as vitamin B6 and folate.
+Like its close cousin cauliflower, cabbage is rich in vitamins C and K, as well as vitamin B6 and folate.
 It also thrives on fertile ground with lots of nitrogen.
-Cabbage is the perfect cold-climate plant; it loves cool weather with some sun.
+Cabbage is the perfect cold-climate plant—it loves cool weather with some sun.
 It’s also quite resistant to frost.

 Fun fact: tomatoes are related to the notorious deadly nightshade berries.
 Because of this, people avoided tomatoes like the plague for a long time.
-However, as the years went by they soon realized that this fruit (yes, tomatoes are, in fact, a fruit) is not only harmless, it’s also quite a good addition to meals.
+However, as the years went by, they soon realized that this fruit (yes, tomato is, in fact, a fruit) is not only harmless, it’s also quite a good addition to meals.

-Tomatoes have now grown into thousands of varieties and you can prepare them in just as many ways.
-They are rich in vitamin C which boosts your immune system, and lycopene, a powerful antioxidant that is believed to combat certain types of cancers and improve heart health.
+There are now thousands of tomato varieties, and you can prepare them in just as many ways.
+They’re rich in vitamin C, which boosts your immune system, and lycopene, a powerful antioxidant believed to combat certain cancers and improve heart health.

 Chickpeas are also known as garbanzos.
 These legumes were first grown in the Middle East and are now cultivated in most parts of the world.
 They are high in folate, phosphorus, and thiamin.
 If you need strength and energy, you can count on chickpeas to give you that extra boost because they pack a lot of calories and proteins, too.
 The high amino acid content helps in building tissues and muscles.

-Chickpeas love lots of sun.
+Chickpeas love having plenty of sun.
 You have to give them at least 6 hours of sunlight a day.
 They should also be planted in well-draining soil.
-Chickpeas grow pretty fast; 100 days later and you can harvest some to add to stews or salads.
+Chickpeas grow pretty fast.
+After a hundred days, you can harvest some to add to stews or salads.
 You can even make your own hummus if you want.

-Blueberries are yummy additions to your survival garden.
 These tasty berries can, of course, be eaten raw or made into pies, muffins, and other baked goodies.
-You can also puree them, or turn them into juice or jam.
+You can also puree them or turn them into juice or jam.
 Dehydrated blueberries make good road snacks, too.
-There are just so many things you can do with them.
+There are so many things you can do with them and they’re also healthy.
 Blueberries are rich in manganese and vitamins K and C.

-While blueberries grow well in the wild, they can definitely be cultivated in your survival garden as long as you’ve got well-draining soil and full sun.
+While these berries grow well in the wild, you can definitely cultivate them in your garden as long as you’ve got well-draining soil and full sun.
 Blueberries grow well in acidic soil (pH 5 sounds great).
 You can also add sawdust and pine needles to improve plant growth.

-Nothing says sustainable more than a thriving survival garden.
+Nothing says sustainable more than a thriving survival garden with lots of food to grow.
 It’s like having a grocery store right in your backyard.
-And since you’re growing your own food, you can be sure that no nasty chemicals are being added to your food.
+And since you’re growing your own produce, you can be sure that no nasty chemicals are being added to your food.

 In the wake of a major disaster, your survival garden can provide you with fresh and tasty produce that you can’t get from canned or preserved goods.
 These crops and veggies also provide you with lots of nourishment to see you through some pretty tough times.

-What’s your favorite survival garden plant?
+What’s your favorite food to grow in your survival garden?
 Let us know in the comments below!